 The pilot program is being funded through grants and support from Questacon (scope and program development); Inspiring Australia (website development); ANU (program and media support); and UNSW / UTS (research content development and evaluation).
-Additional corporate, government and community support will be developed to expand the program.
+Additional corporate, government and community support is being developed to expand the program.

 How will the program move beyond the pilot?

-The program and website have been developed to be replicable and scalable beyond Australia, facilitating potential adoption by other countries.
-The potential outcome over a 3-year period is a global Plan for the Planet to achieve the successful delivery of the SDGs to 2030, and global sustainable development to 2050.
+The program and website have been developed to be replicable and scalable beyond Australia, facilitating adoption by other countries.
+The potential outcome over a 4-year period is a global Plan for the Planet to achieve the successful delivery of the SDGs to 2030, and global sustainable development to 2050.